-A physiotherapist can help if specifically trained in manual techniques to release tension in the laryngeal muscles, temporomandibular joint muscles, muscles that attach to the larynx, tongue, sinuses, soft and hard palate.
-These techniques may be referred to as vocal unloading and laryngeal massage.
+A physiotherapist can help if specifically trained in manual techniques to release tension in the laryngeal muscles, called laryngeal massage or vocal massage.
+Tension in temporomandibular joint muscles, muscles that attach to the larynx, tongue, sinuses, soft and hard palate can impair vocal performance.
+Vocal massage / laryngeal massage is targeted at these muscles to improve your vocal performance.

 If the main issue is a loss of resonance, it is often the soft and hard palate, sinuses and TMJ muscles that are affecting voice projection.
 A loss of range is often caused by tension in the muscles behind and above the larynx that attach to the hyoid bone.
 This restricts the ability to elevate the larynx and tilt the thyroid cartilage forwards, which is required to reach higher notes.
 Tension in muscles of the anterior neck can contribute to poor neck and head posture which leads to poor vocal mechanics.